telerik/ajax-docs/general-information/troubleshooting/skins-troubleshooting.md

 ## Incorrect or Distorted Appearance

-If you observe incorrect appearance of the Telerik UI for ASP.NET AJAX controls such as:
+If you observe incorrect appearance of the Telerik® UI for ASP.NET Ajax controls such as:

 * bad element alignment